ACANETS/dpcpp-tutorial/word-count/README.md

 * make report : generate static report on the FPGA resource utilization of the design.
 * make fpga : generate FPGA binary files for the designs.
 Will take a couple of hours.
 * make fpga_profile : generate FPGA binary to be used in run-time profiling.
 Will take a couple of hours.

+On Intel FPGA DevCloud, you can run a shell script job to launch the compilation of FPGA binary in batch mode on a node scheduled by the job scheduler, instead of logining into a specific FPGA node and then starting the compilation.
+This batch mode frees up the FPGA nodes from unnecessary occupancy in interactive mode.
+We included the job scripts (for compiling fpga_profile target) for both Arria 10 and Stratix 10, and you can modify the scripts to generate other targets.

 *A Makefile is still maintained in the directory, however, the usage of it is disencouraged.*